wowbroforce/PokemonCheatsheet/README.md

 ## Feedback

 All issues are addressed.

-[x] View and ViewController together
+1. [x] View and ViewController together.
 In my initial implementation view controllers play the role of View.
 It didn't make much sence to separate the UI in a separate UIView.
-[x] List pagination is missing (*)
-I have no time left to implement it.
+2. [x] List pagination is missing (*).
+The first time I didn't have enough time to get the pagination done.
-[x] Views are being removed and added to StackView (using index) every time there is an update It was the fastest and the easyest way at that moment.
+3. [x] Views are being removed and added to StackView (using index) every time there is an update.
+It was the fastest and the easyest way at that moment.
 Now it uses the table view instead of the stack view.
-[x] Codebase definitely needs cleanup, there are empty files, files which are not used, files likely copy-pasted from other projects without touching them [e.g.: look at author names in source]
+4. [x] Codebase definitely needs cleanup, there are empty files, files which are not used, files likely copy-pasted from other projects without touching them [e.g.: look at author names in source]

 I've also write some unit tests.